GunaPalanivel/Placement-Assistance/README.md

 - Explore rewarding career paths and contribute to cutting-edge projects.

-### 📅 Stay Tuned

-**Keep an eye on our repository, as we'll be sharing detailed job offers and internship positions very soon!
-Exciting opportunities await, and we can't wait to have you on board.**

 ## Discussion

 We have set up a discussion forum to facilitate community-driven collaboration.
 Join us on this educational journey as we guide you towards becoming a proficient and well-rounded professional in the dynamic fields of full stack development, front-end development, back-end development, and data science.